ParallelDots/generic-sku-detection-benchmark/README.md

 ## Citation

-If you found this work useful, please consider citing our paper
+If you found this work useful, please consider citing our paper and the corresponding datasets as well.

 > coming soon

-Also, do consider citing the corresponding datasets as well

 #### SKU110K